 Middle & High School

-Middle School students meet Sunday mornings during the 10:30am service only in a casual environment.
-With donuts in hand, we discuss the Christian faith as a group, ask questions, and engage spiritual formation practices.
+7th and 8th Graders also meet Sunday mornings during the 10:30am service only in a casual, small-group environment.
+Sitting in a circle of comfortable chairs with donuts in hand, we discuss the Christian faith as a group, ask questions, and engage spiritual formation practices.